Fishing license areas

 The revenues from the fishing licenses finance the replenishment of fish stock – each year almost two million fish fry from pike, sea trout, whitefish and salmon are released.

 Thanks to the short distances in Åland, you don’t have to buy a license only for the area that is nearest your accommodation.
-Instead, all of Åland is open and you may choose to fish where you think the fishing is best for the day.
+Instead, all of Åland is open and you may buy several different licenses and choose to fish where you think the fishing is best for the day.

 General rules for sport fishing in Åland